Rajeev-singh-git/Java_Interview_Question/Readme/Fundamental/concept/Array Question.md

+# 📚 Java Array – Internal Memory Behavior (Interview Q&A)

+## Table of Contents

+1. [What happens internally when you initialize a[0] = new int[3];?
+Is there a default value for its elements?
+If yes, what is it?](#-q-1--what-happens-internally-when-you-initialize-a0--new-int3-is-there-a-default-value-for-its-elements-if-yes-what-is-it)

+---

 ## 📚 Java  Array – Internal Memory Behavior (Interview Q&A)

 ### **💬 Q 1 : What happens internally when you initialize `a[0] = new int[3];`?
 Is there a default value for its elements?
 If yes, what is it?"**